How to root Google Pixel 6, 6 Pro, and Pixel 6a

 Whether you’re a seasoned Android enthusiast or a newbie just starting out, this post is the perfect starting point for unlocking the full potential of your Google Pixel 6, 6 Pro, and 6a.

-Before rooting your Google Pixel there are some requirements you need to fulfil,
+Before rooting your Google Pixel there are some requirements you need to fulfill,

 - A factory unlocked Google Pixel 6, 6 Pro or 6a